The map below has two red lines running horizontal that are set at about 40°

 may help protect against autoimmune diseases like MS.

-Some populations like the Eskimos never get MS. Native Indians of North and
+Some populations like the Inuit never get MS. Native Indians of North and

 South America, the Japanese, and other Asian peoples have a very low incident